Back to Blogarticle

 If intermediaries are central to how creative economy systems function, they must be treated as part of the infrastructure of delivery.

-This means:
+This requires:

-formal recognition within governance systems
+• formal recognition within governance systems

-integration into trade, IP, and investment frameworks
+• integration into trade, IP, and investment frameworks

-development of operational standards and mandates
+• development of operational standards and mandates

 Looking Forward

-If the missing layer of creative economy governance lies in how systems are connected and activated, then the challenge is no longer to define the creative economy, but to make it work.
+If the missing layer of creative economy governance lies in how systems are connected and activated, then the challenge is no longer simply to define the creative economy, but to make it work.

 This requires moving towards structured delivery systems, where roles, relationships, and coordination mechanisms are made explicit across the ecosystem.

-Ultimately, the future of the creative economy will be determined not by ambition or policy design, but by the ability to translate both into functioning systems.
+Because ultimately, the future of the creative economy will be determined not by ambition or policy design, but by the ability to translate both into functioning systems.